barrett370/ROT/content/ICP/Research/device-design-ideas.md

   Investigating different approaches and the hardware/ software systems they would require
 ---
-There are 3 major sensor-based approaches we have thought of pursuing.
+There are 3 major sensor-based approaches we have considered pursuing.

-1. Entryway traffic based tracking
+1. Entryway traffic-based tracking
 2. Per-table based tracking
 3. Ambient environment tracking

-Notice that all of these approaches are relatively non-invasive with none requiring the use of cameras.
+Notice that all of these approaches are relatively non-invasive, with none requiring the use of cameras.

 ## Entryway traffic tracking